VishibSlathia/Music-Generation-using-DL-MP-/README.markdown

 # Music Generation using Deep Learning

-The **Music-Generation-using-DL-MP-** project is a deep learning-based application for generating piano music sequences using MIDI files.
-It implements two models: a 1D Convolutional Neural Network (1D CNN) and a Transformer model with Relative Global Attention, leveraging the MAESTRO dataset.
-The project uses the `music21` and `midi_neural_processor` libraries for MIDI processing and TensorFlow/Keras for model development.
-The provided Jupyter notebooks (`music_generation.ipynb` and `transformer.ipynb`) enable data preprocessing, model training, and music generation.
+The **Music-Generation-using-DL-MP-** project is a deep learning-based system for generating piano music sequences using MIDI files.
+It features multiple models including a 1D Convolutional Neural Network (1D CNN), a GRU model, an LSTM model, and a Transformer model with Relative Global Attention, trained on the MAESTRO dataset.
+The project supports both interactive Jupyter notebook exploration and a FastAPI backend for programmatic access and local MIDI playback using Pygame.

 ## Table of Contents
 - [Overview](#overview)